Phurga/obsidian_vault/concepts/Earth observation foundation model.md

 SatDINO
 Others mentionned in [[DeepSDM 4 - Selene Cerna]]
 ## embeddings
 An **embedding** is a key concept in EOF.
-When an EOF models is trained, it produces embeddings, ie signatures of specific abstract patterns, translated into vectors combining the multiple layers fed in inputs.
-One can work with the embeddings instead of working with the original hyperspectral
+When an EOF models is trained, it produces embeddings, ie signatures of specific environmental patterns.
+Embeddings are stored as vectors which are combinations of the multiple input layers.
+One can work with the embeddings instead of working with the original hyperspectral data (lighter).
 ## Application for soil biodiversity
 [[Cerna, Selene]] has been using EOF to derive soil biodiversity coverage (at taxon level, granularity is 51 taxonomic group based on large taxonomic families and trophic mode - e.g. fungal feeding nematodes).